an abstract photo of a curved building with a blue sky in the background

 Edinburgh opened doors for me, and I want to help ensure it continues to do the same for future generations.

-When you graduated from Edinburgh, you automatically became a member of the General Council and eligible to vote.
-Voting will take place online in January 2026.
+When you graduated from Edinburgh, you automatically became eligible to vote.
+All voting is online and you have until 10 February 2026 to cast your vote.
 To receive your personal voting link, the University needs your current email address on file.

-If you didn't receive an email on 10 December, the University does not have your email address on record.
-Don't panic!
+If you didn't receive the email, and you are an Edinburgh graduate, the University may not have the right email address for you.

-Scroll down and fill in the Request Email Update form.
-It will generate a simple email for you to send to alumni relations, requesting they update your email.
-You have until the end of December to submit that request.
+Scroll down and fill in the Alumni Email Update Request form.
+It will generate a simple email for you to send to alumni relations, requesting they update your email and send you a new voting link.
+It can take a few days to get a response, so don't delay!